Bouvet-deler/kubernetes-workshop/README.md

 ### Use secrets from Azure Key Vault

 To use secrets from azure key vault the cluster uses RBAC to connected to a managed identity to authenticate with azure.
 In kubernetes this identity is interacted with through a service account.
-First create you secrets in azure.
+First create your secrets in the azure key vault.
 The password and username for postgres are good candidates.
 As you share the key vault with all the workshop participants make sure your secret names are unique in the vault.

-- Create you secrets through the azure portal
+- Create your secrets through the azure portal
 - Deploy a service account based on the template
+- Open the k8s-identity in the Azure Portal
+    - Under Settings -> Federated credentials add a new credential for the service account you just deployed
+    - Copy the one you see there.
+The Issuer is the same for your new credential.
+The scope should point to your service account
-- Deploy a secret store based on the temple.
+- Deploy a secret store based on the template.
 This establishes a connection to the key vault
 - Deploy an external secret based on the template.
 This creates kubernetes secrets based on the key vault secret and keeps these in sync
 - Remove the secrets from the config map and re deploy it.
 - Get the secret values from the kubernetes secrets.
 See `deployment-with-secrets.yaml` for help